RossBoylan/mccli/bin/python/Notes.md

   - [2022-09-14](#2022-09-14)
 - [To Do](#to-do)

+# Developer Tools
+As will be clear from the installation instructions, this system combines a lot of different systems.
+These notes are particularly for those who want to develop with the system.

+The operation employs a software stack, with `Node.js` running `mc.js` at the top level.
+As it runs, it executes various `Python` programs and the core model, typically `CVDMODYY`, which is in `Fortran`.
+This project does not include the `Fortran` code, and can work with various versions of it.
+Note, however, that recent versions of this code, typically identified as "heart failure" or "HF" require newer versions of the `Fortran` model.

+Even if you are not building the `Fortran` model from source you will likely need to install some supporting libraries from the `Fortran` compiler vendor for the binaries to run.
+Our practice has been to package the `Fortran` binary (for `MS-Windows`) with the project data; the montecarlo code expects it to be there.
+Sometimes an installer for the `Fortran` libraries is with the program.

+To keep things interesting, one can go one level more meta and use this package's `maestro.py` to automate parallel runs.
+This puts a `Python` program on top of the whole previous stack.

+It is useful to have tools that can handle several languages at once.
+We have found `Visual Studio Code` useful; it runs on most major platforms.
+Some of the code in the possibly never-to-be-completed `HF`  (Heart Failure) branch uses a literate programming extension that is specific to `VSCode`.
+If you switch to the `HF` branch there is much more documentation about that.

+Note there is also a simpler `base-HF` branch that handles a change in the format of outputs for Heart Failure.
+It and its descendants, `parallel` and `justice` all work with the new Heart Failure `Fortran` models.
+They are all "completed".

+## Debugging
+Since processes in one language launch processes in another, debugging can be awkward; if you are debugging the top-level program you can't just step into the lower level program it invokes.
+In a typical scenario something goes wrong in a monte carlo run, but the failure is in `Python` program it invoked.
+Further, a lot of the error information tends to get lost as it traverses levels.
+This is particularly so because the invocation from `Node` typically hides the output of the subprocesses it invokes.
+I, Ross, have used several approaches to this.

+1. Run the invoked program separately under a debugger.
+This requires guessing how it was invoked and assuring that all the necessary inputs are in place.
+2. Track exactly how it is invoked by printing out the arguments or stepping through the top-level process in the debugger.
+This will also assure that any necessary setup, e.g., creation of files, takes place.
+Then one can use this information to do step 1.
+It generally requires the ability to pass command-line arguments for the underlying program into the debugger.
+3. Make the invocation of subprocesses more verbose.
+For example, in `runSims.js` change `shell.exec(someCommand,{silent:true});` to `shell.exec(someCommand,{silent:false});`.
+This may overcome the fact that `print()` commands in `Python` otherwise may leave no trace.
+4. Make the lower-level program wait, perhaps by waiting for terminal input or going in a loop or execute a debugging breakpoint.
+Then start an appropriate debugger and attach to the process.
+I used this in `Visual Studio` and `Visual Studio Code`.
+5. `Visual Studio Code` has a well developed [procedure](https://code.visualstudio.com/docs/python/debugging#_command-line-debugging) for attaching to new `Python` processes.
+If you want to debug `montecarlo.py` you can invoke `node mc run` with `--vscdebug` to trigger it.
+You will still need to set up a `launch.json` configuration in `VSCode` to attach to it (or maybe not--see the sample under `.vscode` in the repository and its `Attach to montecarlo.py` configuration).
+I found that, despite the `--wait-on-client` option the subprocess didn't halt unless I set a breakpoint in it.

+If you want to use the last option you **must** install `debugpy` in the appropriate `Python` environment.
+And, obviously, you need to be using `VSCode` with the relevant `Python` extension.

+## Graphics and `Qt`
+This package currently uses the `Qt` toolkit to create a graphics application.
+The only such application is `frmtReport.py`, a somewhat specialized application for post-processing the results of a simulation.
+The `Python` package `pySide2` provides the interfaces (to `Qt5`, despite the name).
+As the [README](../../README.md) indicates, this is a problem because it is a relatively large package, because it depends on parts (namely the `Qt` libraries) that may not be virtual environment respecting, and most of all because it is obsolete.
+The last binary package for `pySide2` on `MS-Windows` is for `Python 3.10`.
+That version is officially supported until [2026-10](https://devguide.python.org/versions/)--sort of: "After two years (18 months for versions before 3.13), only security fixes are accepted and no more binaries are released."
+I don't see how a source-only release of a security fix is at all helpful to users who need binariess.
+So using an older `Python` carries security risks, at least on `MS-Windows`.

+In general, as time passes, current versions of other packages will not be available for `Python 3.10` and so using the older version will tend to freeze your entire `Python` ecosystem.

+`pySide2`'s successor, `pySide6`, wraps `Qt6`.
+It includes some features, especially `asyncio` integration, that are potentially quite important.  `Python`'s async framework uses an event loop; `Qt`'s GUI uses an event loop; if you want to use them both you need an integrated event loop, which the newer `Qt` provides.
+The code `maestro.py` uses relies on the async framework.
+I have also contemplated using `Qt` for other non-graphical services like using `SQLite`, which again raises integration issues.

+I do not know if one program can use both versions of `pySide` at once.
+Even if it's sometimes possible, I assume there can only be one event loop.

+The move to `pySide6` is likely relatively easy and the interface pretty similar.
+But someone would have to replace the `import`'s from `pySide2` with `pySide6`, create an appropriate virtual environment, update the `requirements.txt` file and other documentation discussing the issue, verify that everything still worked, and then deal with anything that didn't.
+The most likely change would be some rearrangement of the namespace.

+## Code Layout
+Most of the code is under `bin`, in the `python` subdirectory for `Python` and the `js` directory for `Javascript`, to be executed by `Node.js`.
+There are a few higher level programs at higher levels.
+The top-level code for automatic parallel runs is `bin/python/maestro.py`, using the library in `bin/python/symphony`.

+Some `Python` specific documentation appears under `bin/python`, including the `maestro` documentation and this file, which really isn't just about `Python` any more.
+In some branches I believe I already moved it elsewhere.

+`node_modules`: Effectively the `Node` virtual environment for this project.

+`pre-build`: For documents to create before the ordinary build step.  `CorrGraph.py` creates some images and requires `numpy` and `matplotlib` to function.

+`py_tests`: For `Python` unit tests using `pytest`, a testing framework supported by `VSCode`.
+Many of the tests do not execute by default since they rely on file scattered around my disk.

+`pyenv`: `Python` virtual environment (from `venv`) for this project.
 # Notes on Internal Use of Files
 `montecarlo.py` reads an input file (or is it a dat file?) from `_mc0.<ext>` and writes to `_mc.<ext>`.
 The javascript code copies the _mc to a numbered version, but that is strictly for archival purposes; the Fortran model will use the _mc file.